-- Part 1: MCSAP Overview (FY 2023 2025) - Part 2: Crash Reduction and National Program Elements (FY 2023 2025) - Part 3: National Emphasis Areas and State Specific Objectives (FY 2023 2025) - Part 4: Financial Information (FY 2023) - Part 5: Certifications and Documents (FY 2023)
+- Part 1: MCSAP Overview (FY 2023 2025) - Part 2: Crash Reduction and National Program Elements (FY 2023 2025) - Part 3: National Emphasis Areas and State Specific Objectives (FY 2023 2025) - Part 4: Financial Information (FY 2024) - Part 5: Certifications and Documents (FY 2024)

-You will find that each of the five eCVSP parts listed above contains different subsections.
-Each subsection category will provide you with detailed explanation and instruction on what to do for completing the necessary tables and narratives.
+All of the five eCVSP parts listed above contain subsections.
+Each subsection category will provide you with detailed explanation and instruction on what to do to complete the necessary tables and narratives.

 The MCSAP program includes the eCVSP tool to assist States in developing and monitoring their grant applications.
 The eCVSP provides ease of use and promotes a uniform, consistent process for all States to complete and submit their plans.
-States and territories will use the eCVSP to complete the CVSP and to submit a 3-year plan or an Annual Update to a 3-year plan.
+States and territories will use the eCVSP to complete the CVSP and to submit either a 3-year plan or an Annual Update.
 As used within the eCVSP, the term 'State' means all the States, the District of Columbia, the Commonwealth of Puerto Rico, the Commonwealth of the Northern Mariana Islands, American Samoa, Guam, and the Virgin Islands.

-REMINDERS FOR FY 2023:
+REMINDERS FOR FY 2024:

-Multi-Year plans-All States will be utilizing the multi-year CVSP format.
+Multi-Year plans- All States will be utilizing the multi-year CVSP format.
 This means that objectives, projected goals, and activities in the plan will cover a full three-year period.
 The financial information and certifications will be updated each fiscal year.

-Annual Updates for Multi-Year plans-States in Year 2 or Year 3 of a multi-year plan will be providing an Annual Update only.
-States will review the project plan submitted the previous year and indicate any updates for the upcoming fiscal year by answering the "Yes/No" question provided in each Section of Parts 1-3.
+Annual Updates for Multi-Year plans- States in Year 2 or Year 3 of a multi-year plan will be providing an Annual Update only.
+States will review the project plan submitted the previous year and indicate if any updates are needed for the upcoming fiscal year by answering the "Yes/No" question provided in each Section of Parts 1-3.

-- If Yes is indicated selected, the information provided for Year 1 will be editable and State users can make any necessary changes to their project plan.
-(Note: Trend Analysis information that supports your current activities is not editable.)
-Answer carefully as there is only one opportunity to select "Yes" before the question is locked. - If "No" is selected, then no information in this section will be editable and the user should move forward to the next section.
+- If "Yes" is selected, the information provided for Year 1 will be editable and State users can make any necessary changes to their project plan.
+Answer carefully as there is only one opportunity to select "Yes" before the question is locked. - If "No" is selected, the information in this section will not be editable and the user should move forward to the next section. - Trend Analysis information that supports your current activities is not editable in Year 2 or 3 of an Annual Update plan.

-All multi-year and annual update plans have been pre-populated with data and information from their FY 2022 plans.
-States must carefully review and update this information to reflect FY 2023 activities prior to submission to FMCSA.
+All multi-year and annual update plans have been pre-populated with data and information from their FY 2023 plans.
+States must carefully review and update this information to reflect FY 2024 activities prior to submission to FMCSA.
 The financial information and certifications will be updated each fiscal year.

-- Any information that is added should detail major programmatic changes.
-Do not include minor modifications that reflect normal business operations (e.g., personnel changes). - Add any updates to the narrative areas and indicate changes by preceding it with a heading (e.g., FY 2023 update).
-Include descriptions of the changes to your program, including how data tables were modified. - The Trend Analysis areas in each section are only open for editing in Year 1 of a three-year plan.
-This data is not editable in Years 2 and 3.
+- Any information added should detail major programmatic changes. - Add any updates to the narrative areas and indicate changes by preceding it with the heading "FY 2024 Update".
+Below the heading, include descriptions of the changes to your program, including how any tables were modified. - The Trend Analysis areas in each section can only be edited in Year 1 of a three-year plan.
+Trend Analysis data cannot be edited in Years 2 and 3.